mathworks/matlab-parallel-kubernetes-plugin/README.md

 `KubeConfig`                | `String`   | Location of the `config` file that `kubectl` uses to access your cluster.
 For more information, see the documentation for the [Kubernetes `config` file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) on the Kubernetes website.
 If you do not specify this property, MATLAB uses the default location (`$HOME/.kube/config`).
 `KubeContext`               | `String`   | Context within your Kubernetes `config` file if that file has multiple clusters or user configurations.
 For more information, see the documentation for [Configure Access to Multiple Clusters](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) on the Kubernetes website.
 If you do not set this property, MATLAB uses the default context.
 `LicenseServer`             | `String`   | Port and hostname of a machine running a Network License Manager in the format `port@hostname`.
 `Timeout`                   | Numeric   | Time in seconds that MATLAB waits for all worker pods to start running after the first worker starts in a pool or SPMD job.
 The default value is 600.

 #### 7. Save New Profile

 In the Cluster Profile Manager, click **Done**.
-If you are setting the additional properties programmatically, in the Command Window run this command:
+If you are creating the cluster programmatically, in the Command Window run this command:
 ```matlab
 saveAsProfile(c, "myKubernetesCluster");
 ```